ggarra13/mrv2/README.md

 runmeq.sh -t mo
 ```

 That will create the .mo files for your language.
-If you compiled mrv2
-yourself before hand, it will automatically install the .mo files for you:

 ## If you compiled mrv2